n1ghtmare/n1ghtmare.github.io/_posts/2022-01-14-implement-a-keyboard-shortcuts-handler-in-typescript.md

     return newScope;
 }
 ```
-If there is no scope defined we create one with to hold our (still empty) tree structure.
+If there is no scope defined we create one to hold our (still empty) tree structure.
 So far so good.

 Another thing we'll need is to process the input of the user when registering a hotkey, here is how this might look like: